flurinB/Order-the-Fuzz/README.md

-# Binary Fuzzing Entry Point Analyzer
+# Order-the-Fuzz

 ## Overview

-The **Binary Fuzzing Entry Point Analyzer** is a tool designed to assist security researchers in analyzing binary executables and identifying the most effective entry points for fuzz testing.
+**Order-the-Fuzz** is a tool designed to assist security researchers in analyzing binary executables and identifying the most effective entry points for fuzz testing.
 By leveraging the **angr** binary analysis framework, the tool constructs a **call graph**, prioritizes root functions based on configurable metrics, and outputs an optimized fuzzing order.

 ## Features